 Context of the Evaluation

-The groundnut industry in Senegal has suffered from limited access to international markets and lack of high-quality, low-aflatoxin goods for export.
-Smallholder farmers in the “peanut basin” of Senegal typically grow groundnuts, like peanuts, for both commercial sale and home consumption while also growing millet, sorghum, maize, and fruits such as mango or watermelon.
-Farmer cooperatives provide farmers the information and credit needed to buy seeds and fertilizer to sustain their production.
-They also help organize a stable outlet to sell crops.
-While these cooperatives usually sell to a single production company at a fixed price (without a bonus for quality), other smaller processing firms and exporters may pay a premium for high-quality, low-aflatoxin groundnuts.
+The groundnut industry in Senegal has suffered from limited access to international markets and high-aflatoxin levels in foodstuffs for export.
+Smallholder farmers in Senegal’s peanut basin typically grow groundnuts, like peanuts, for both commercial sale and home consumption.
+Farmers often belong to cooperatives that provide the information and credit needed to buy seeds and fertilizer to sustain production.
+These cooperatives also organize an outlet for farmers to sell their crops almost exclusively to the parastatal groundnut company at a fixed price with no bonus for quality.
+Other smaller processing firms and exporters, however, may pay a premium for high-quality, low-aflatoxin groundnuts.
+The market has struggled to link these buyers to certified suppliers of low-aflatoxin groundnuts, and without this guaranteed demand for higher-quality, farmers do not currently have strong incentives to use inputs that increase the quality of their groundnuts.

 Details of the Intervention